scivision/fortran-filesystem/README.md

 Expected to work with other
 [C++17 compilers](https://en.cppreference.com/w/cpp/compiler_support)
 and Fortran 2008 compilers yet to be tested.
-E.g. Cray, IBM XL, NAG, et al.
+E.g. IBM XL, NAG, et al.
+In particular, the compiler and the libstdc++ must both support filesystem as well as Fortran 2008.

 ## Build